ai4os/ai4os-secrets/README.md

 pip install hvac pyjwt
 ```
 - Comment/uncomment correct server setting according to Identity provider in the file "secrets.py"

 - Execute the example
 ```commandline
 python secrets.py
 ```
+- Check the code to see how it works